jetstack/tarmak/docs/vault-setup-config.rst

 Expiration of Tokens and Certificates
 -------------------------------------
 Both signed certificates and tokens issued to each instance are short lived meaning they need to be renewed regularly.
-A systemd timer is run on each instance that will periodically renew its certificate and token in time before expiry, ensuring all instances always have valid certificates.
+Two Systemd timers `cert.timer` and `token-renewal.timer` are run on each instance that will renew its certificate and token at a default value of 24 hours.
+This ensures all instances always have valid certificates.
 If an instance were to become offline or the Vault server became unreachable for a sufficient amount of time, certificates and tokens will no longer be renewable.
 If a certificate expires it will become invalid and will cause the relevant operation to be halted until its certificates are renewed.
 If an instance's unique token is not renewed, it will no longer be able to ever authenticate itself against Vault and so will need to be replaced.

 Certificate Roles on Kubernetes CA
 ----------------------------------